Why Smart Thermostats Are Worth It

 - 15% on your cooling bill

-Your potential savings differ based on your home, where you live, how much insulation you have and your preferred temperature settings.
-You might see average savings, significant savings or somewhere in between.
+Your possible savings differ based on your home, where you live, how much insulation you have and your desired temperature settings.
+You might see average savings, significant savings or somewhere in the middle.

-If you're finding you're only getting minimal savings on energy costs, you might be optimizing for energy efficiency already.
-This includes switching off your HVAC system when you're not at home or turning your thermostat up/down when you're sleeping.
+If you’re noticing you’re only seeing minimal savings on energy costs, you might be optimizing for energy efficiency already.
+This includes switching off your HVAC system when you’re not at home or turning your thermostat up/down when you’re asleep.

-Smart thermostats make this simple through their hands-off process that gradually shifts the temperature.
-If you're at home often, it might not save you money on energy costs as is the point in an automatic, energy-efficient schedule.
+Smart thermostats make this simple through their hands-off process that slowly shifts the temperature.
+If you’re at home a lot, it might not save you money on energy costs as is the point in an automated, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

-Many utility companies give rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment such as a smart thermostat.
-The rebate total varies by company, but in many instances, it will cover most or all the cost.
-To find out more, visit your utility company's website for rebate information.
+Most utility companies offer rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
+The rebate amount varies by company, but in many instances, it will cover most or all the cost.
+To find out more, visit your utility company’s website for rebate information.

-Getting a smart thermostat is an investment, but it can save you money in the long run.
+Installing a smart thermostat is an investment, but it can help you spend less money in the long run.
 If you’ve been considering installing one and want to know if they work as promised, we provide free home comfort assessments.
-Call our Experts at 847-250-6729 to request yours today!
+Call our Experts at 866-397-3787 to request yours today!

 Apprenticeship Programs Offer Short- and Long-Term Benefits